 A cough is a common cold symptom.
 It's the body's way of getting rid of phlegm or mucus.
 But if a cough persists after the cold is gone, contact your doctor.

 It is helpful to tell your doctor how long you've had the cough.
 You also should tell the doctor whether any activities or exposures seem to make it worse, if you notice any other different or unusual feelings, and if you cough up mucus.

 A persistent cough may be a sign of asthma.
 Sometimes this condition is called "cough-variant asthma."
-Cough-variant asthma is vastly under diagnosed and under treated.
-Triggers for cough-variant asthma are usually respiratory infections like a cold or flu.
-You may even have cough-variant asthma and think the cough is due to an allergy.
+Triggers for cough-variant asthma include respiratory infections like a cold or flu, dust, cold air, exercise or allergens.
+Asthma may be responsible for up to 25% of all chronic coughs.
 Until an asthma attack occurs, you may not realize that your lungs are involved.

 What Is Bronchitis or Chest Cold?

 Bronchitis -- sometimes referred to as a chest cold -- occurs when the airways in your lungs are inflamed and make too much mucus.
 There are two basic types of bronchitis: